a note for parents

-Working with Children & Adolescents
+Working with Children & teens

 Creating a space that feels safe, comfortable, and even fun (I promise!) is critical to successful treatment.
 For our work together to lead to meaningful change though, co-creating a clear vision of what your child wants their life to look like, what they want to change, and what it will take to get there is crucial.
 My work is most often focused exposure and response prevention, cognitive-behavior therapy, and acceptance & commitment therapy.
 Together, we learn and practice emotion regulation and anxiety management skills, as well as strategies for building healthy relationships.
 Helping clients face their fears and witnessing them re-engage in aspects of life that anxiety has held them back from is one of the most rewarding parts of my job.
 Ultimately, I want your child to recognize and use their strengths in order to develop confidence and a healthy sense of self that extends way beyond therapy.